Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Reduction to Almost Periodic Solutions

-Once a 'bad' nonlinear profile like (\ref{E10261}) is obtained, we can prove that only one such profile exists.
-To see this, one needs to adapt the argument from \cite[Lemma 3.3]{KillipVisan2010AJM} to see that the $\dot{H}^{s_c}_D(\Omega)$ decoupling persists in time.
-Then, the `critical' nature of $E_c$ can be used to rule out the possibility of multiple profiles.
-Thus there is a single profile in the decmposition (\ref{E10251}) (i.e. $J^*=1$) and we can write
+When a 'bad' nonlinear profile similar to (\ref{E10261}) emerges, it can be shown that such a profile is unique.
+This conclusion follows by adapting the approach in \cite[Lemma 3.3]{KillipVisan2010AJM}, demonstrating that $\dot{H}^{s_c}_D(\Omega)$ decoupling holds over time.
+Utilizing the 'critical' nature of $E_c$, we can exclude the existence of multiple profiles.
+Consequently, the decomposition (\ref{E10251}) has a single profile (i.e., $J^* = 1$), allowing us to express